GenieFramework/Genie.jl/docs/content/Interactive_environment.md

 Accessing <http://localhost:8000/echo/ciao> should echo "ciao".

-And we can even match by their types:
+And we can even match by types:

 ```julia
 julia> route("/sum/:x::Int/:y::Int") do